List of Judge Dredd characters: Ava Eastwood

-Deadworlds American equivalent of Dredd.
+Deadworld's American equivalent of Dredd.
 She was a lesbian and in a relationship with her partner Judge Leigh.
-When her and Leighs relationship was discovered by Judge De'Ath he sent Judge Fairfax to lure them into an ambush where he murdered Leigh in front of her.
+When her and Leigh's relationship was discovered by Judge De'Ath he sent Judge Fairfax to lure them into an ambush where he murdered Leigh in front of her.
 Afterwards she disappeared retreating to a small house in the suburbs of the capital, but never formally resigned nor was she struck off the active roster.
 After many years Judge Death pulled his coup took control of the Judges, she noticed the death and destruction brought unto her neighbourhood and decided to re-emerge from hiding in search of answers and revenge.
 Deadworlds American Justice Departments advanced AI computer network the "Judge Cloud" is based on her personality.

-Judge Fairfax
+Fairfax

 A Deadworld judge was the last official Chief Judges "fixer", and protege of Sidney De'Ath (Judge Death).
 A brutal, violent and sadistic man in both his work and private life, when he heard of a coup in the Capital and the massacres and riots that followed he chose to flee to the old Chiefs safe house in the Fracklands some distance away.
 On route he came across a family of farmers and decided to use them to aid his escape, unaware that Death had asked he be found and recruited to become his 5th Dark Judge.
 After a short time only Fairfax and youngest daughter of the family, Jess Childs, were left after encountering the Judges sent to find him.
 During this time Fairfax when through a change in personality becoming less violent, more open and highly protective of Jess.
 He told her how he had been kept on a regime of drugs his whole life to make him what he was and now in withdrawal he began to realise what he and other judges had done to their world.
 They joined up with a resistance group but were attacked by Judge Fear and Fairfax was captured and taken to Death where he was tortured for months and repeatedly injected with "Dead Fluids" to transform him into a Dark Judge.
 Jess and small group of resistance fighters managed to infiltrate Sector House 13 where he was being held in and rescued him before the process was fully complete, and while he was changed physically, mentally was still himself.